 HowMuch.net calculates how much each state receives in “welfare” — government support for individuals.
 California, New York, and Texas top this chart, probably because they have the largest populations.
 There is no attempt at this website to compare the welfare intake with the amount each state pays in federal taxes.
 In 2010, a pair of economists calculated Puerto Rico’s “net federal expenditures per capita” and found that 17 states, plus Washington, D.C., received more than Puerto Rico after considering federal taxes paid.

 RichStatesPoorStates ranks all 50 states according to economic outlook, from #1 Utah to #50 New York.
-Judging by income data from the Census, New Hampshire is the richest states and Mississippi is the poorest.
+Judging by income data from the Census, New Hampshire is the richest state and Mississippi is the poorest.

 What about Puerto Rico?